marc2332/bliss/doc/docs/config_md2s_motors.md

 application.
 * `axes` should map *name* of each motor object in bliss with *root_name* defined by the API.

-Usually the only parameter that needs be changed is the `exporter_address`.
+Usually the only parameter that needs to be changed is the `exporter_address`.